 The Board has three classes of directors and our bylaws provide that the number of directors in each class should be as nearly equal in number as possible.
 The term of office of each class of directors is three years.
-The current term of the Class I directors will expire at the 2021 annual meeting of stockholders and, if elected at the 2021 annual meeting, the new term will expire at the 2024 annual meeting of stockholders.
-The current term of the Class II directors will expire at the 2022 annual meeting of stockholders.
+The current term of the Class II directors will expire at the 2022 annual meeting of stockholders and, if elected at the 2022 annual meeting, the new term will expire at the 2025 annual meeting of stockholders.
 The current term of the Class III directors will expire at the 2023 annual meeting of stockholders.
+The current term of the Class I directors will expire at the 2024 annual meeting of stockholders.

-To rebalance the classes of directors, stockholders are being asked to elect four Class I directors and one Class II director, so that the classes are as nearly equal in number as possible.
-The Class I directors will hold office until the 2024 annual meeting of stockholders and the Class II director will hold office until the 2022 annual meeting of stockholder, and their successors have been elected and qualified.
-The Board, based on the recommendation of the Nomination and Governance Committee and the unanimous vote of all independent directors of the Board, has nominated Jane Jelenko, Anthony M. Tang, Shally Wang, and Peter Wu to serve as Class I directors and Chang M. Liu to serve as a Class II director.
-Mr. Liu, whose term as a Class I director expires at the 2021 annual meeting of stockholders, has been nominated to become a Class II director to rebalance the classes of directors, and if elected, will serve for the remainder of the Class II term, which expires at the 2022 annual meeting of stockholders.

-All of the nominees, except Ms. Wang, are currently directors of Bancorp and Cathay Bank, and have served continuously in these capacities since the dates indicated in the table in "Security Ownership of Nominees, Continuing Directors, and Named Executive Officers" below.
+Stockholders are being asked to elect four Class II directors.
+The Class II directors will hold office until the 2025 annual meeting of stockholders and their successors have been elected and qualified.
+The Board, based on the recommendation of the Nomination and Governance Committee and the unanimous vote of all independent directors of the Board, has nominated Kelly L. Chan, Dunson K. Cheng, Chang M. Liu, and Joseph C.H.
+Poon to serve as Class II directors.
+All of the nominees are currently directors of Bancorp and Cathay Bank, and have served continuously in these capacities since the dates indicated in the table in "Security Ownership of Nominees, Continuing Directors, and Named Executive Officers" below.

-YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR JANE JELENKO, ANTHONY M. TANG, SHALLY WANG, AND PETER WU AS CLASS I DIRECTORS, AND CHANG M. LIU AS A CLASS II DIRECTOR.
+YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR EACH NOMINEE (KELLY L. CHAN, DUNSON K. CHENG, CHANG M. LIU, AND JOSEPH C.H.
+POON) AS CLASS II DIRECTORS.

-Security Ownership of Nominees, Continuing Directors, and Named Executive Officers and director, by each executive officer named in the "Summary Compensation Table" under "Remuneration of Executive Officers" (the "Named Executive Officers"), and by all nominees, directors, and executive officers as a group.
+Security Ownership of Nominees, Continuing Directors, and Named Executive Officers nominee and director, by each executive officer named in the "Summary Compensation Table" under "Remuneration of Executive Officers" (the "Named Executive Officers"), and by all nominees, directors, and executive officers as a group.